tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/无 UI 集成方案/消息相关/接收消息/React Native_intl_en.md

 ### Emoji message

 The SDK only provides a message passthrough channel for an emoji message.
-For message content fields, see `faceElem` ([Details](https://comm.qq.com/im/doc/RN/en/Interface/Message/V2TimFaceElem.html)), where the contents of `index` and `data` are customized by the user.
+For message content fields, see [`faceElem`](https://comm.qq.com/im/doc/RN/zh/Interface/Message/V2TimFaceElem.html), where the contents of `index` and `data` are customized by the user.

 For example, the sender can set `index` to `1` and `data` to `x12345` to indicate the smile emoji.
 The receiver parses the received emoji message as `1` and `x12345` and displays the message as the smile emoji according to the preset rules.